SolveStack/first_time_local_development_setup/README.md

 This is a README to get started with our community, and most development projects using Github, Python3, JavaScript and/or Docker.
 It also includes our standard tools we use to test our code effectively.
 Your tools are what make you go 10 times as fast as a developer, so don't skimp.
 You will understand your code and other people's code quicker.

+Oh boy.
+Get ready.
+You will install a lot of stuff.
+Fortunately you only have to do this once.

 # Community

 [Sign up in the Solvestack Slack](https://join.slack.com/t/solvestack/shared_invite/zt-9l9a253a-uCsIlUe8Gz4fllRGmEa~pw)